Yeah, that

 Ray spent 42 years as a computer science professor, 30 of those years at Appalachian State University.
 He served as department chair, and mentored thousands of students—many from rural and first-generation backgrounds—helping them build careers in technology and beyond.

-weather into a trusted local business.
+In 2000, Ray founded RaysWeather.Com, turning a lifelong interest in weather into a trusted local business, and was eventually named Business of the Year in 2013.
 Today, the company employs local meteorologists and staff and remains rooted in Boone.
 It’s a daily public service—and a reminder that local ownership still matters.

 Ray’s dedication to community service led him into public leadership.
 In 2018, he was elected to the North Carolina House of Representatives, representing Ashe and Watauga counties.
 Later, he was appointed to the Watauga County Board of Commissioners, where he worked collaboratively on housing, childcare, public safety, and essential services.